LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

 ::

-   $ git status
+   $ Git status
    On branch master

    Initial commit

    Untracked files:
-   (use "git add <file>..." to include in what will be committed)
+   (use "Git add <file>..." to include in what will be committed)

       index.html

-   nothing added to commit but untracked files present (use "git add" to track)
+   nothing added to commit but untracked files present (use "Git add" to track)

 The file is not staged.
 Let's add everything in this directory.

 ::

-   $ git add .
+   $ Git add .
-   $ git status
+   $ Git status
    On branch master

    Initial commit

    Changes to be committed:
-   (use "git rm --cached <file>..." to unstage)
+   (use "Git rm --cached <file>..." to unstage)

       new file:   index.html